networkx/nx-guides/content/applications/goodwillhunting.md

 nx.draw(G, pos=nx.bfs_layout(G, 0), ax=ax, with_labels=True);
 ```

-Now let's try out our procedure.
-For starters, why don't we try moving nodes 1
+Now let's try moving nodes 1 and 2 down a layer by connecting them to node 3
-and 2 down a layer by connecting them to node 3 instead of the "root":
+instead of the "root":

 ```{code-cell}
 H = G.copy()